vstinner/vstinner.github.io/draft/pyconfig-dev-mode.rst

     When I develop on CPython, I'm always building Python in debug mode using ``./configure --with-pydebug``.
 This mode enables a **lot** of extra checks which helps me to detect bugs earlier.
-The debug mode makes Python much slower and so is not the default.
+The debug mode makes Python much slower and so is not enabled by default.

     I propose to add a "development mode" to Python, to get a few checks to detect bugs earlier: a new ``-X dev`` command line option.
 Example::